 The first time Dale visits Saul, he apologizes for coming up before being buzzed in, to which Saul replies, "Stuff your sorries in a sack, man!"
 This is actually from an episode of Seinfeld (1989), where the characters disagree over whether or not the quote is a commonly used expression.
 Ironically, after the popular episode aired, and was replayed over and over in syndication, "Stuff your sorries in a sack", actually did become a casually and commonly used expression, as seen here in this film.

 The place where Saul and Dale are held hostage, is where the beginning of the movie takes place underground.
 In the back of the room, you can see the water suit, in which the people used, when testing the effects of marijuana.

 James Franco had stated in an interview with MTV news and Judd Apatow stated the same at a Comic Con event that they were considering making a movie sequel that would intersect the story lines of this movie and Superbad but this never materialized.

-James Franco's character carries a Taconic High School duffle bag in almost every scene of the movie.
-Taconic High School is a public school in Pittsfield, Mass.
-The schools mascots are "The Braves" and the colors are green and yellow.
+Saul (James Franco) carries a Taconic High School duffle bag in almost every scene of the movie.
+Taconic High School is a public school in Pittsfield, Massachusetts.
+The school's mascots are "The Braves", and the colors are green and yellow.